ropensci/roweb3/content/blog/2023-09-26-how-to-translate-a-hugo-blog-post-with-babeldown/index.md

 babeldown could be extended work with other Hugo multilingual setups.
 If you'd be interested in using babeldown with a different setup, please open an issue in the [babeldown repository](https://github.com/ropensci-review-tools/babeldown/)!

 Note that babeldown won't be able to determine the default language of your website[^config] so even if your website's default language is English, babeldown will place an English translation in a file called ".en.md" not ".md".
+Hugo will recognize the new file all the same (at least in our setup).

 [^config]: adding code to handle Hugo's ["bewildering array of possible config locations"](https://github.com/r-lib/hugodown/issues/14#issuecomment-632850506) and two possible formats (YAML and TOML) is out of scope for babeldown at this point.